Compare Health Insurance in Louisiana

 Health insurance companies analyze your body mass to determine your risk-level.
 That’s because a high BMI can lead to serious health conditions.
 As a result, a high BMI also leads to high insurance rates.

-In 2017, LA had a 36.2 percent obesity rate, the sixth highest rate in the nation.
+In 2018, LA had a 35.9 percent obesity rate, the ninth highest rate in the nation.
 Of thousands of Louisianans who used QuoteWizard to compare health insurance plans, 38 percent have a BMI in the obese range.

 Health insurance plans for older people tend to cost up to three times more than for younger people.
 State residents who used QuoteWizard to shop for health insurance are, on average, 41 years old.